ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 RC Loss
 ~~~~~~~

-If RC control is lost a manual control mode for more than
+If RC control is lost in a manual control mode for more than
-AFS_RC_FAIL_MS milliseconds then flight termination is activated.
+AFS_RC_FAIL_MS milliseconds, flight termination is activated.
 This termination mode is only enabled if AFS_RC_FAIL_MS is non-zero.
 For the OBC rules it should be set to 1500 (giving 1.5 seconds).